Codecademy/docs/content/swiftui/concepts/views/terms/list/list.md

 ---
 Title: 'List'
-Description: 'A List is a container that presents data arranged in a column with the ability to select one or more items.'
+Description: 'Presents data arranged in a column with the ability to select one or more items.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'